PLSysSec/cargo-scan/README.md

 cargo run --bin scan <path to crate>
 ```

-This is the simplest available output, which is returned in CSV format as a list of effects, one per line.
+This is the simplest available output, which is returned in CSV format as a list of *side effects,* one per line.
 The beginning of the line gives the crate name, the function body and callee that contains the effect, and the effect type or pattern that it matches.
 The last four items on each line give the directory, file, line, and column where the effect occurs.
 Example output is as follows: